temporalio/documentation/docs-src/python/chapter-durable-execution/backgroundcheck-replay-intrinsic-non-determinism.md

 sidebar_label: intrinsic-non-deterministic-logic
 description: This kind of logic prevents the Workflow code from executing to completion because the Workflow can take a different code path than the one expected from the Event History.
 tags:
   - tests
   - replay
   - event history
 ---

-Referred to as "intrinsic non-determinism" this kind of "bad" Workflow code can prevent the Workflow code from completing because the Workflow can take a different code path than the one expected from the Event History.
+"Intrinsic non-determinism" refers to types of Workflow code that can disrupt the completion of a Workflow by diverging from the expected code path based on the Event History.

-The following are some common operations to be aware of inside a Workflow Definition:
+For instance, using a random number to decide which Activities to execute is a classic example of intrinsic non-deterministic code.

+Luckily, for Python developers, the Python SDK employs a sort of “Sandbox” environment that either wraps many of the typical non-deterministic calls, making them safe to use, or prevents you from running the code in the first place.

+Calls that are disallowed will cause a Workflow Task to fail with a "Restricted Workflow Access" error, necessitating code modification for the Workflow to proceed.

+Calls such as `random.randint()` are actually caught by the SDK, so that the resulting number persists and doesn’t cause deterministic issues.

+However the sandbox is not foolproof and non-deterministic issues can still occur.

+Developers are encouraged to use the SDK’s APIs when possible and avoid potentially intrinsically non-deterministic code:

-1. **Random Number Generation:**
+- **Random Number Generation:**
   - Replace `random.randint()` with `workflow.random().randint()`.
+- **Time Management:**
+  - Use `workflow.now()` instead of `datetime.now()` or `workflow.time()` instead `time.time()` for current time.
+  - Leverage the custom `asyncio` event loop in Workflows; use `asyncio.sleep()` as needed.

+Read more about “How the Python Sandbox works” for details.

+Other common ways to introduce non-deterministic issues into a Workflow:

-2. **External System Interaction:**
+1. **External System Interaction:**
    - Avoid direct external API calls, file I/O operations, or interactions with other services.
    - Utilize Activities for these operations.
-3. **Time Management:**
-   - Use `workflow.now()` instead of `datetime.now()` or `workflow.time()` instead `time.time()` for current time.
-   - Leverage the custom `asyncio` event loop in Workflows; use `asyncio.sleep()` as needed.
-4. **Data Structure Iteration:**
+2. **Data Structure Iteration:**
    - Use Python dictionaries as they are deterministically ordered.
-5. **Run Id Usage:**
+3. **Run Id Usage:**
    - Be cautious with storing or evaluating the run Id.

-By default, Workflows are run in a [sandbox to help avoid non-deterministic code](/python/python-sandbox-environment).
-If a call that is known to be non-deterministic is performed, an exception will be thrown in the Workflow which will "fail the Task" which means the Workflow will not progress until fixed.

-For example, if you try to produce a non-deterministic error by using a random number inside the Workflow, you'll receive a **Restricted Workflow Access Error**.

-The sandbox is not foolproof and non-determinism can still occur.
-You are encouraged to define Workflows in files without side effects.
-This practice ensures a higher level of Workflow consistency and predictability.